freeCodeCamp/freeCodeCamp/curriculum/challenges/espanol/10-coding-interview-prep/rosetta-code/knights-tour.md

 # --description--

-[Knight's Tour](https://en.wikipedia.org/wiki/Knight%27s_tour)Problem: You have an empty `w` \* `h` chessboard, but for a single knight on some square.
+[Knight's Tour](https://en.wikipedia.org/wiki/Knight%27s_tour) Problem: You have an empty `w` \* `h` chessboard, but for a single knight on some square.
 The knight must perform a sequence of legal moves that result in the knight visiting every square on the chessboard exactly once.
 Note that it is *not* a requirement that the tour be "closed"; that is, the knight need not end within a single move of its start position.

 # --instructions--